binraider/UmbracoCustomVBP/README.md

 #### Default document

     <add key="vbp:defaultdocument" value="index.html" />
  This is the default document, for when the user browses to a folder.
-As Azure blob storage (not the $web container, a normal version) will not look for a default document.
+As Azure blob storage (not the $web container, a normal one) will not look for a default document.

 #### 404 File